-For the three and six months ended June 30, 2018, the Company was allocated \$0.4 million and \$0.8 million, respectively, in expenses from the Manager.
-For the period from the initial public offering on June 27, 2017 to June 30, 2017, the Company was allocated \$20,000 in expenses from the Manager.
+For the three and nine months ended September 30, 2018, the Company was allocated \$0.4 million and \$1.1 million, respectively, in expenses from the Manager.
+For the period from the initial public offering on June 27, 2017 to September 30, 2017, the Company was allocated \$0.3 million in expenses from the Manager.
 These expenses are recorded in "General and administrative expenses" in the Company's consolidated statements of operations.
-In accordance with the provisions of the management agreement, the reimbursement of expenses was waived by the Manager and, accordingly, these expenses were accounted for as a non-cash capital contribution from iStar despite iStar not receiving any reimbursement for these allocated expenses.
+Prior to June 30, 2018, in accordance with the provisions of the management agreement, the reimbursement of expenses was waived by the Manager and, accordingly, these expenses were accounted for as a non-cash capital contribution from iStar despite iStar not receiving any reimbursement for these allocated expenses during the first year of the agreement.